ratul16/automated-water-level-monitor-system/README.md

 # Smart Water Pamp System

-**Objective**

-A project using Micro-Controller Pic 16F877A .
+## Course : CSE 331

+**Objective :**

 The main purpose of this device is to provide its users a hassle free experience.
 Just install the system once and you are good to go.
 The device monitors the water level inside your reservoir using Ultrasonic/Sonar sensor & then controls the water pump accordingly.

-**Components**
+**Components :**

 1. PIC 16F877A Microcontroller - 1 Pc
 2. Ultrasonic Sensor - 1 Pc